-In this study the dynamic mechanical properties of the CPF/PF resin blends have been investigated to establish the relationship between the glass transition temperature (Tg) of the CPF resins and the synthetic parameters of the resins such as the P:F molar ratio and the Cardanol content in the CPF resins.
-The plots in Fig 3 reveal that the substitution of Phenol with Cardanol in the resins shifts the Glass Transition Temperature (Tg) of the cured resins to lower temperatures.
-Additionally, the DMA analysis revealed that a decrease in the Formaldehyde: Phenol (F:P) molar ratio resulted in a decreases in the Tg value of the cured CPF and of the blended resins.
-Significantly, this observation is more pronounced for the CPF resin I-4 (F:P = 1.25:1.0 and with 40% of Cardanol content), with the Tg equal to 137 °C.
+In this study the dynamic mechanical properties of the CPF/PF resin blends have been investigated to analyse the relationship between the tan $\delta$ and the glass transition temperature (Tg) in one side and the P:F molar ratio and the Cardanol content in the CPF resins on the other side.
+The plots in Fig 4 reveal that the substitution of Phenol with Cardanol in the resins shifts the Glass Transition Temperature (Tg) of the cured resins to lower temperatures.
+Additionally, the DMA analysis revealed that a decrease in the Formaldehyde:Phenol (F:P) molar ratio resulted in a decreases in the Tg value of the cured CPF and blended resins, as shown in Fig. 4.
+Significantly, this observation is more pronounced for the CPF resin I-4 (F:P = 1.25:1.0 and with 40% of Cardanol content), with the Tg equal to 137 °C. The decrease in the F:P molar ratio of the CPF resins also resulted in longer gel-times of the blended resins, as shown in Fig 5.